X-eyn/X-eyn/README.md

   </h2>

   <div style="font-family: 'Fira Code', monospace;">
-    Transforming complex data into intelligent solutions.
-Currently focusing on scalable ML systems and exploring the frontiers of deep learning architectures.
+    BSc in Computer Science & Engineering graduate, focused on developing innovative AI/ML solutions with expertise in TinyML and IoT applications.
+Currently working on scalable ML systems and exploring the frontiers of deep learning architectures, with a particular interest in emotion detection and real-time processing systems.
   </div>
 </div>